-The CHC30221 Certificate III in School Based Education Support and the CHC40221 Certificate IV in School Based Education Support are the two nationally recognised education support courses for those in Queensland seeking to begin a career as:
+The CHC30221 Certificate III in School Based Education Support and the CHC40221 Certificate IV in School Based Education Support are the two nationally recognised education support courses for those in Queensland seeking to begin a career as a teacher aide or teacher assistant.
+Learn more about ITAC's research-based teacher aide courses at the following links:

-The CHC30221 Certificate III in School Based Education Support is the first qualification for most students seeking work as an education support worker in a Queensland school.
-With 1249 schools according the Queensland Department of Education, there are plenty of job opportunities for people in QLD who have studied a nationally recognised qualification with a reputable provider such as the Institute of Teacher Aide Courses.
+The CHC30221 Certificate III in School Based Education Support is the first qualification for most students seeking to work as an teacher aide or teacher assistant in a Queensland school.

-Our graduates find work in a range of QLD schools (including any one of the 920 primary schools, 191 secondary schools, 91 combined primary and secondary, or 46 special needs schools).
-Many of our graduates find work at their local school where they complete their required course placement (subject to performance and the availability of positions, of course).
+Our graduates find work in a range of schools across Queensland including in any one of the 920 primary schools, 191 secondary schools, 91 combined primary and secondary, or 60 special schools.

 Graduates of the CHC30221 Certificate III in School Based Education Support or the CHC40221 Certificate IV in School Based Education Support can also explore the various positions advertised on websites such as SEEK or Brisbane’s Catholic Education Office who “is the second largest non-Government employer in Queensland, supporting some 75,000 students and 11,500 employees in 142 school communities and six office locations, all located in South East Queensland.”